July 24th and 25th, 2020

 Join us online!

-The Voices Conference returns with a two-day event, July 24th and 25th, providing training, inspiration and platform for leaders of color.
+The Voices Conference returns with a two-day virtual event, July 24th and 25th, providing training, inspiration and platform for leaders of color.

 In a generation where people of color are systematically marginalized and discriminated against, there is a need for a voice to advocate for effective change.
 This voice must come from a leader who understands from experience, the plight of communities of color and seeks to channel that understanding to make lasting change.
 The Voices Conference features dynamic artists, powerful speakers, engaging dialogue and an inspiring message.
 It’s a virtual, interactive, brave space to give voice to our own history and experiences and to annually connect to train and promote our leaders as successful cultural influencers in all spheres of society.
 The conference experience is created by leaders of color for leaders of color.